5 Best Remote Controlled Video Camera for Churches

 • The camera may not be easily accessible through the Zoom app

-• Functions of the remote control are limited
+• The functions of the remote control are limited

 Conclusion